Dept. of Transportation

 If you have questions or need help planning your trip, call Metro Customer Information at 206-553-3000 (TTY Relay: 711) or visit our Trip Planner.

-Pick up a new pink timetable on your bus or at a Metro information rack.
-On Friday, February 15, complete schedule information and custom printable timetables will be available on Metro Online.
-You can also plan your trips online as early as February 6 with Metro's Trip Planner by entering a travel date of February 16 or later.
-Re-check your itinerary before you travel in case of last minute updates.
+Beginning Friday, Sept 20, new red timetables will be available on your bus or at Metro information racks.
+On Friday, Sept 27, complete schedule information and custom printable timetables will be available on Metro Online.
+You can also plan your trips online as early as Sept 18 with Metro's Trip Planner.
+Remember to enter a travel date of Sept 28 or later.

 Schedule & Route Revisions

 Below is a numerical listing of affected routes throughout Metro's service area.
-Visit Metro Online or pick up a new pink timetable for complete route and schedule information.
+Visit Metro Online or pick up a new red timetable for complete route and schedule information.

 Metro is making some scheduling changes to reduce costs, preserve bus service and operate more efficiently.
 You may notice differences in the arrival and departure times of your route.